Dental Grants in Alaska

 They say a smile a day keeps disease at bay.
 In the cold streets of Alaska, a breath-taking smile is what you need to warm up someone’s day.
 The state and federal government and other sponsors fund programs that offer free or low-cost dental treatment to undeserving citizens of Alaska.

-Are There Grants for Dental in Alaska?
+Are there Grants for Dental in Alaska?

 Older adults above 65 with little to low income are eligible for dental care treatment.
 The Donated Dental Services (DDS), a program by Dental Lifeline Network, is a group of volunteer dentists who provide free and subsidized services to the needy in Alaska.
 The DDS also has laboratories for tests and experiments at little cost.
 Seniors who can afford treatment pay a stipend for services offered.
 In 2021’s DDS report, the program had 95 volunteer dentists and 17 volunteer labs that served 52 patients in Alaska.
 The DDS does not provide emergency services or cosmetic treatments.